Edgeless Price Down 11.2% Over Last Week (EDG)

-Edgeless (EDG) traded 1.4% lower against the US dollar during the 1-day period ending at 20:00 PM Eastern on September 27th.
-During the last week, Edgeless has traded 11.2% lower against the US dollar.
-One Edgeless coin can now be purchased for approximately $0.0286 or 0.00000150 BTC on exchanges.
-Edgeless has a market cap of $3.50 million and approximately $3,986.00 worth of Edgeless was traded on exchanges in the last day.
+Edgeless (EDG) traded down 1.4% against the U.S. dollar during the twenty-four hour period ending at 16:00 PM Eastern on September 29th.
+One Edgeless coin can now be purchased for $0.0333 or 0.00000171 BTC on major cryptocurrency exchanges.
+Edgeless has a total market capitalization of $4.06 million and $3,986.00 worth of Edgeless was traded on exchanges in the last 24 hours.
+During the last seven days, Edgeless has traded down 11.2% against the U.S. dollar.

 - Tarality (TARAL) traded 11.3% lower against the dollar and now trades at $0.0008 or 0.00000004 BTC.